prashantgupta24/blockchain/README.md

 ## A POC (proof of concept) of cryptocurrency using blockchains implemented using REST

-This is a fully working prototype for a crypto-currency using the basic blockchain mechanisms, which include:
+This is a fully working prototype for a crypto-currency using the basic blockchain mechanisms, which includes:

 - Signed transactions
 - Consensus algorithm within a multi-node architecture